stockmind/gpd-pocket-ubuntu-respin/README.md

  - ✔ Headphones ( Must select "Headphones" in audio output devices, works only on kernel 4.13+ )
  - ✔ Battery manager
  - ✔ Screen brightness ( Only after install at the moment )
- - ✔ Cooling fan ( Amazing ErikaFluff work!
+ - ✔ Cooling fan ( Amazing initial work of *ErikaFluff*, rewritten in Python by *Chrisawcom*!
 Check post installation section of this readme to optimize it )
- - ✔ Bluetooth ( Credits to Reddit user dveeden )
+ - ✔ Bluetooth ( Credits to Reddit user *dveeden* )
  - ✔ Intel video driver for streaming without tearing or crash
  - ✔ Sleep/wake
  - ✔ Charging at full speed ([Check charging info for more information](#charging-info))